dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 ## 2. Add a light shaft component

-1. In your scene, select the entity with the **directional light** you want to cast light shafts.
+1. In your scene, select the entity with the **directional light** you want to create light shafts.

     For more information about how to use directional lights, including how to add them, see [directional lights](directional-lights.md).